 I had always been an extrovert, and it's surprising what very little information can do.
 I could accommodate the needs of their personalities without exhausting myself, by just identifying whether they were private or outgoing people.
 Communication and delegation become much easier.
 Though it wasn’t immediate smooth sailing, the collective stress the team went through planning the inauguration molded our group of individuals into a fully functioning team.
 We had overcome our first hurdle.

-This whole experience reminded me of the infamous Spiderman saying, “With great power, comes great responsibility.”
+This whole experience reminded me of the infamous Spiderman saying, “With great power comes great responsibility.”
 Cliche, but incredibly relatable.
 Though I felt the necessity to be their friend, there was a common goal that needed to be met.
 There were situations when I had to be firm and remind the team of their responsibilities, times where I had to give harsh evaluations after events, and even threaten to remove members who weren’t pulling their weight.
 I jumped dimensions out of my comfort zone, from being on the sidelines to the centre of the field.
 Being president taught me empathy, patience and courage like no other.
 To understand the emotions of others and cater to everyone’s needs to add that little bit of motivation that elevated our work to a whole different level, to giving and receiving criticism that would have destroyed me in the past.
 Instead, it left me hungry for more, to be a better leader, build a better team, to start small and bloom into something beyond my imagination.
 I want more.

 The rest of the year only bonded the team even more.
 Meetings that were strictly organisational work became three hour long sharing sessions, where we talked about life and everything in between.
 What we did didn’t feel like much, but we came to school pleasantly surprised as we saw an “Outstanding Award for the year 2021-2022” trophy on display in the teacher’s room.
 A little glass trophy that reminded me of the first goal I didn’t save.

+Hi Jessica:

+Your soccer experience tells an inspiring story of teamwork and leadership.

+As the prompt requests, you want to show how your experience in the soccer team shaped your character as evidenced by your leadership position in the Leo Club.
+For the soccer team story, I understand it left you with a very good impression.
+But I don’t think the reader can explicitly what you have learned or what your takeaways were in order for you to move forward and take what you’ve learned to your own position of leadership.

+Secondly, your story in the Leo Club, although filled with many valuable lessons, are a bit too general.
+You want to showcase a similar story to your soccer story to show exactly what you implemented from what you learned.
+In order to do this, you need to also give reference to the soccer story to show that correlation.
+What did you learn specifically from your soccer experience that shaped your character?

+Finally, considering the word limit, you want to make your stories more concise and avoid using too many details.
+Focus on your outline, make every paragraph count.

+All the best!